113ll3/Ibmclouddocscli/reference/ibmcloud/cli_acct_org_role.md

 # Managing accounts, users, and Cloud Foundry orgs (ibmcloud account)
 {: #ibmcloud_commands_account}

-Use the following commands to manage accounts, users in an account, and the org, space, and roles of public Cloud Foundry environments.
+Use the following commands from the {{site.data.keyword.cloud}} Command Line Interface to manage accounts, users in an account, and the org, space, and roles of public Cloud Foundry environments.
 {: shortdesc}

 ## ibmcloud account orgs